Romain Grosjean: GP2 Series

 Grosjean drove for ART in the inaugural GP2 Asia Series season alongside Stephen Jelley, winning both races of the first round of the championship.
 He went on to win the championship with four race victories and sixty-one points overall.

 He stayed with ART Grand Prix team for the 2008 GP2 Series.
 His teammates were Luca Filippi and Sakon Yamamoto.

-In the first round at the Circuit de Catalunya, Grosjean started 11th after engine problems in qualifying.
+In the first round at the Circuit de Catalunya, Grosjean started eleventh after engine problems in qualifying.
 He rose through the field to finish fifth in the feature race, giving him fourth on the grid for the shorter sprint race.
 After a good start Grosjean was up to second and then passed Kobayashi for the lead.
 But Grosjean made a mistake on a late rolling restart and Kobayashi tried to pass him again for the lead.
-Grosjean moved across on Kobayashi to keep the position but the stewards decided his defensive move was illegal and gave him a drive-through penalty dropping him to 13th at the end of the race.
+Grosjean moved across on Kobayashi to keep the position but the stewards decided his defensive move was illegal and gave him a drive-through penalty dropping him to thirteenth at the end of the race.
 Victory in the sprint race at Istanbul, the fourth round of the season, moved Grosjean into second place in the championship.
 Despite dropping back from this position, he finished the season fourth and achieved the distinction of being the highest-placed rookie in the championship.

 2008 Formula 3 Euro Series champion Nico Hülkenberg joined Pastor Maldonado at ART for 2009, forcing Grosjean out of the team.
 Nonetheless, Renault placed him at 2008 team champions Campos Grand Prix for 2009, now known as Barwa Addax.
 Despite missing the last four rounds, Grosjean finished fourth in the championship standings.